mozilla/gecko-dev/testing/perfdocs/generated/perftest-in-a-nutshell.rst

 .. note::
   This page is still under construction, and is missing the videos.

-In this document, you'll find all the information needed regarding the basics of performance testing our products.
+This document provides all the information needed regarding the basics of performance testing our products.
 A set of videos, and instructions can be found to guide you across the various subjects related to performance testing.
 If you're new to performance testing, starting from the first section would be the most helpful for you.

 Help!
 I have a regression.
 What do I do?
 ----------------------------------------